Top reasons to hike through Banff and the Canadian Rockies

 After a short drive to the North, you will enter Jasper National Park.
 Enjoy a must-do hike into Wilcox Meadows and reach Mt.
 Wilcox, proudly rising above it and offering unsurpassed, panoramic views of the high peaks and glaciers of the Columbia Icefields.
 Enjoy your front row seats to the amazing spectacle of rock and ice before leaving, and spend the evening back at the Rampart Creek Hostel.

-Head east down the David Thompson Highway, with time for short hikes and return to Calgary.
+Head east down the David Thompson Highway, with time for short hikes and return to Banff or Canmore.
 Prepare for your trip back home and enjoy your last moments in this amazing area!

 Meet your guide